7 Reasons Resistant Starch is the Healthy Carb You Crave

 More benefits of resistant starch over simple starch

-- Improved Blood Sugar Control – Because of its lower glycemic index (than regular starches), it leads to a gradual rise in blood sugar.
-This can help prevent insulin resistance and is good for anyone with type 2 diabetes or anyone at risk for it.
+- Improved Blood Sugar Control – Because of its lower glycemic index (vs. simple starches), it leads to a gradual rise in blood sugar.
+This can help prevent insulin resistance, reduce the risk of developing type 2 diabetes, and is better for anyone with type 2 diabetes.

 - Weight Management – Resistant starch can help with weight loss or maintenance due to the fact it keeps you feeling full, longer.
 The gut fermentation we’ve discussed can also increase fat oxidation, which helps regular metabolism.